Minater247/XanaduOS/ROADMAP.md

 # Roadmap
-- File descriptors, stdin/stdout
 - Add syscalls
-- Add volatile on system pointers, and move to -
+- Add volatile on system pointers, and move to -O3
 - Standardize types to things like size_t
 - Task switching